Dixie Dregs: Musical style

-Dixie Dregs' performances consist entirely of instrumentals, with Industry Standard (1982) being the only album by the band to contain vocals.
-The band members are noted for their virtuoso playing, and Dixie Dregs' music incorporates elements of many genres, which makes the band's sound difficult to singularly classify.
+Performances consist entirely of instrumentals, with Industry Standard (1982) being the only album by the band to contain vocals.
+Members are noted for their virtuoso playing, and the band's music incorporates elements of many genres, which makes the sound difficult to classify; they have been categorized as a jazz rock, instrumental rock, progressive rock or southern rock band.
 The band's influences include The Allman Brothers Band and Mahavishnu Orchestra.
 The Boston Herald described the band's music as a fusion of rock, jazz, country, and classical music.
+Guitarist Morse has said, "“We rarely think of labels,” explained bandleader Steve Morse, “but if we did, it would be something like ‘electronic chamber music.’”

-The Chicago Tribune categorized Dixie Dregs' music as a fusion of jazz rock and country music.
-The Christian Science Monitor defined Dixie Dregs' music as being a fusion of bluegrass and classical music.
-The Times described Dixie Dregs' music as a fusion of progressive rock, heartland rock and jazz.
+While the Chicago Tribune categorized their music as a fusion of jazz rock and country music, The Christian Science Monitor has defined it as a fusion of bluegrass and classical music.
+The Times described the Dregs music as a fusion of progressive rock, heartland rock, and jazz.